 Action # Title Description Total Funds Contributing 4.1 4.1 Equitable Practices Provide all educational partners training in Equity, Equitable Practices, and Cultural Proficiency.
 Provide school sites and departments with the necessary supports to develop and implement equity plans as well as support mentoring program at the high schools.
 These services are primarily for unduplicated and identified student groups (Foster/Homeless, EL, LI, Hispanic, African American and SWD). \$412,517.00 Yes 4.2 4.2 Educational Partner Engagement Maintain authentic methods to engage parents/guardians and students as well as staff.
 Provide support for our educational partner advisory groups' (PTSF, LCAP Advisory, Student LCAP Advisories, SEPAC, DELAC, AAPAC, LPAC, CTE Advisory, Council PTA, MEA Advisory, and CSEA Advisory) efforts to promote engagement and equity across our district.
 These services primarily focus on meeting the needs of unduplicated and identified student groups (Foster/Homeless, EL, LI, Hispanic, African American and SWD).
 Maintain purposeful opportunities for students to engage at the secondary schools that include arts, intramurals, unified sports, and a variety of other activities that engage students.
 These activities are primarily focused on serving unduplicated and identified student groups (Foster/Homeless, EL, LI, Hispanic, African American and SWD). \$112,931.00 Yes 4.3 4.3 Mental Health/Social Emotional Well Being and MTSS/Restorative Practices/PBIS Provide mental health services for students and their families who require this support.
-Additional mental health therapists and coordinators are available district-wide to provide services.
-Maintain support for MTSS, Restorative Practices, and PBIS that incorporates Tier II and Tier III services.
-Maintain support for \$913,761.00 Yes
+Additional mental health therapists and \$913,761.00 Yes